traitecoevo/plant/doc/design.md

 So, the metapopulation will create a "seed pool", which is simply an integer of the appropriate length.
 It then disperses the seeds.

+Where does the probability of dispersal belong?
+Is this a property of a plant, or is it a property of a patch?
+It seems that there is a possibility for different dispersal probabilities to occur at different points; one leaving the plant, one in the source patch, one in the destination patch, and one depending on the distance between, etc.  For now, I'm moving it into the patch.
+I'll decide if it's paid by the source or destination patch once we get a metapopulation going.

 ## Seed rain

 In the EBT version of the model there is the idea of "seed rain",